 Email marketing is a great way to promote your auto repair shop’s products and services.
-It helps keep your customers aware of what your business is up to, and is especially impactful when using automation tools such as Hibu Assistant.
+It helps keep your customers aware of what your business is up to, and is especially impactful (and simplified) when using automation tools such as Hibu Assistant.

 - Share new services or upcoming promotions